 The origin of the flush toilet is debatable, though Thomas Crapper is at times credited with its invention.
 But regardless of who invented it, the flush toilet has changed our lives beyond a doubt.

-Need to know more about toilets?
-Find out whether all toilet tanks are standard, if toilets can be recycled, if toilets come in different heights, and what should be done when a toilet freezes.
 If you’re ready to buy a new toilet for your bathroom renovation, check out our Top 10 Best Toilet Reviews to pick the perfect one.